Land & Property Ownership for Foreigners in Thailand

 Option 1: Land is Owned by a Thai Company

 Land can be owned by a company registered in Thailand.
-51% of shares in the company must be help by Thai citizens, and up to 49% can be help by foreigners.
+51% of shares in the company must be held by Thai citizens, and up to 49% can be held by foreigners.

 Option 2: Marriage to a Thai Citizen